Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene

 where $V$ is the overall voltage drop on the RSJ, which relates to the phase difference by the second Josephson equation $d \varphi / d t=2 eV/\hbar$.
 And the DC voltage drop $V_{0}$ on the RSJ is just the time average of $V$, i.e., $V_0=\langle V\rangle_{T}$.

-We solved the RSJ equation numerically with appropriate parameters for three different kinds of CPRs: $I_s(\varphi)$ as given in Eq.6 with finite $I_1$, $I_2$ and $\delta$, $I_s(\varphi) \propto \sin(\varphi)$, and $I_s(\varphi) \propto \sin(2\varphi)$.
+We numerically solved the RSJ equation with appropriate parameters for three different kinds of CPRs: $I_s(\varphi)$ as given in Eq. (\ref{Eq6}) with finite $I_1$, $I_2$ and $\delta$, $I_s(\varphi) \propto \sin(\varphi)$, and $I_s(\varphi) \propto \sin(2\varphi)$.
 The resulting current-voltage characteristics (CVC), in which the DC component $I_0$ as a function of the DC voltage drop $V_0$, are plotted in Fig.\ref{fig:fig4}~(b) and (c).
-The current jumps of the Shapiro steps occur precisely when the DC voltage match $V_0=k \hbar \omega / 2 e$, as the integer Shapiro steps, or $V_0= (2k+1) \hbar \omega / 4 e$, as the half-integer Shapiro steps, where $k=0, \pm 1, \pm 2, \ldots$.
+The current jumps of the Shapiro steps occur precisely when the DC voltage matches $V_0=k \hbar \omega / 2 e$, as the integer Shapiro steps, or $V_0= k \hbar \omega / 4 e$, as the half-integer Shapiro steps, where $k=0, \pm 1, \pm 2, \ldots$.
 We note that near the 0-$\pi$ transition point, the second harmonic component dominates in the CPR, leading to a clear signature of the half-integer Shapiro steps \cite{stoutimore2018second}.
 Furthermore, compared to $\sin(\varphi)$ and $\sin(2\varphi)$, the CVC of nonreciprocal CPR $I_s(\varphi)$ develops an overall asymmetric character $I_0(V_0)\ne -I_{0}(-V_0)$ at both integer and half-integer Shapiro steps, as the manifestation of the nonreciprocal nature of the junction.
-A similar asymmetric CVC was also proposed in a SQUID-based circuit very recently \cite{fominov2022asymmetric}.
+A similar asymmetric CVC was also proposed in a SQUID-based circuit very recently \cite{fominov2022asymmetric,souto2022josephson}.

-\emph{Discussion.}--- Recently, the study of the superconducting diode effect has attracted a lot of experimental \cite{ando2020observation,lin2022zero} and theoretical \cite{scammell2022theory,daido2022intrinsic,yuan2022supercurrent,he2022phenomenological} studies.
-The theories are based on magnetic-field-induced finite-momentum pairings.
+\emph{Discussion.}---Recently, the study of the superconducting diode effect has attracted much attention both experimentally \cite{ando2020observation,lin2022zero} and theoretically \cite{scammell2022theory,daido2022intrinsic,yuan2022supercurrent,he2022phenomenological}.
+Most of the theories are based on magnetic-field-induced finite-momentum pairings.
 Some recent theories of JDE also depend on the assumption of finite-momentum pairings in the bulk superconductor induced by magnetic fields.
 In this work, we show that the JDE can be generated by the weak link of the JJ alone.

+We emphasize that the key ingredients for giving rise to the JDE here are the valley polarization and the trigonal warping effect.
+The pairing symmetries of the superconducting state and the details of the model Hamiltonian are not crucial.
+For example, it is shown in the Supplementary Material \cite{NoteX} that both the $d$-wave pairing and the $p$-wave pairing support the JDE in TBG.
+Regarding the model Hamiltonians, a five-band tight binding model of TBG \cite{po2019faithful} is used to calculate the JDE and the results are consistent with the results obtained using Eq. (\ref{Eq11}) \cite{NoteX}.

 Moreover, although our theory of JDE is based on electron-electron interaction-induced valley polarized states in TBG with trigonal warping terms, our theory can be easily generalized to describe other materials such as rhombohedral trilayer graphene \cite{zhou2021superconductivity,zhou2021half} and Bernal-stacked bilayer graphene \cite{zhou2022isospin,de2022cascade,zhang2022spin} which possess trigonal warping on the Fermi surface.
 We also expect our theory can apply to spin-polarized systems.
 In the Supplementary Material \cite{NoteX}, we demonstrate the JDE for a Rashba wire with cubic spin-orbit coupling and an in-plane magnetic field which can be mapped to the valley polarization problem with trigonal warping terms.
 The model is relevant to recent experiments in which two superconductors are connected by weak links with Rashba spin-orbit coupling and in-plane magnetic fields \cite{pal2022josephson,baumgartner2022supercurrent,jeon2022zero}.